8ucik/SapFioneerQaChallange/README.md

 1. To run all tests just input into the console:
    > npm run test:all
 2. The tests are set to run _headless_.
 So no window will be displayed.
-   After the tests are run.
+   After the tests are run with failure.
 The report will be generated and opened in a separate window.
+3. When finished with success then just run:
+   > npm run test:showReport
+4. There is a folder called `logs` this folder contains logs from each run separated with `Date-time` and warn, debug or info file.
+As of Today there are no logs dedicated for debug so the file will be empty.
+The logic may be changed by removing it from `logger.ts` file.
+5. If we would like to clear the logs then just run a command like:
+   > npm run clear:logs

 ---